WiseLibs/better-sqlite3/docs/integer.md

 ## Getting Integers from the database

-By default, integers returned from the database are normal JavaScript numbers (including the `info.lastInsertRowid` property returned by the [`run()`](./api.md#runbindparameters---object) method).
+By default, integers returned from the database are normal JavaScript numbers (this includes the `info.lastInsertRowid` property returned by the [`run()`](./api.md#runbindparameters---object) method).
 You can change this default as you please:

 ```js
 db.defaultSafeIntegers(); // Integers by default